edgeimpulse/aws_workshop/3_GreengrassInstallation/GreengrassInstallation.md

 ## AWS IoT Greengrass Installation

-The following sections outline how one installs AWS IoT Greengrass... then installs the Edge Impulse custom components for inclusion into a Greengrass deployment down to edge devices.
+The following sections outline how one installs AWS IoT Greengrass onto our edge device.
+AWS IoT Greengrass is ideal to use to create deployments of software and settings down to edge devices in a very scalable fashion.

 Log into your edge device via SSH and we'll start the process of installing/configuring Greengrass.